DomiKamu/OhmerPrems/README.md

 Obviously, all *OhmerPrems* members will benefit all **lifetime** updates/upgrades and all future *OhmerPrems* modules (as full version) without any additional charge!

-To become *OhmerPrems* member, simply send me **12 euros**.
-If required, please convert your local currency first, to fit with 12 (or more) euros (otherwise your payment will not be accepted and refurbished) via [my "PayPal.Me" (Dominique CAMUS @DominiqueCAMUS - BARJAC)](https://www.paypal.com/paypalme/DominiqueCAMUS).
+To become *OhmerPrems* member, simply send me **15 euros**.
+If required, please convert your local currency first, to fit with 15 (or more) euros (otherwise your payment will not be accepted and refurbished) via [my "PayPal.Me" (Dominique CAMUS @DominiqueCAMUS - BARJAC)](https://www.paypal.com/paypalme/DominiqueCAMUS).

 :warning:
-## March 2026: please consider the 12 euros fee, at the moment, is very fair! as soon as both FranKe and 6OP-DX modules are ready, the price will increase to approx. 20 euros, instead!
+## May 2026: please consider the 15 euros fee, at the moment, remains very fair! as soon as both FranKe and 6OP-DX modules are ready, the price will increase to approx. 18 euros, instead!

 **Very important: don't forget to indicate:**
 - your first and last name (personal name only, company name or nickname isn't accepted).
 - your email address (preferabely used to access to VCV Library), required to send your personal license key, instructions, and possible future communications about updates.
 Your email address stays strictly private!
-- also in the body of the message, please specify **OhmerPrems member** (or something similar) to avoid possible confusion.
+- also in the body of the message, please specify **OhmerPrems member** (or something similar) to avoid possible confusions!

-New subscription requires 24 hours max. (generally less, sometimes... minutes!) after PayPal notification. **Incomplete/not regular fee informations or/and payment less than 12 euros equivalent will be refurbished**.
+New subscription requires 24 hours max. (generally less, sometimes... minutes!) after PayPal notification on my smartphone. **Incomplete/not regular fee informations or/and payment less than 15 euros equivalent will be refurbished**.

 Thank you in advance for your understanding.